JonStratton/belagos-builder/README.md

 1. Set up IP Tables on IPv4, so our VMs can talk to the internet.
 This may not be needed if you are connecting to a Darknet instead.
 1. Download and Build 9fronts version of drawterm.

-Run the script that starts making the VMs.
+Your running user should now be in the vde2-net group.
+First, reboot or run the newgrp command.
+Then run the script that starts making the VMs.

+	newgrp vde2-net
 	./build_grid.sh

 This will: